eigenhombre/i3d3/README.md

 - Add rectangular highlights to X-ranges under plot
 - Draw horizontal, vertical and other lines on top of plots
 - Add text to plot in either data or display units
+- Wrap everything in an object to avoid namespace pollution

 #### Not done

-- Show (x,y) plot coordinates of mouse
-- Wrap everything in an object to avoid namespace pollution
+- Time series X-axes
 - Log / linear axes
 - Error bars
-- Time series X-axes
 - Show gaps in data
+- Show (x,y) plot coordinates of mouse [?]
 - Zooming / panning
 - Exporting data from plot
 - Exporting plot graphic (either SVG or PDF would be OK)